The Thompson Park Wading Pool Opened In 1901

 Excavations were made to solid rock, providing for a depth of about four feet at the deepest point.
 Upon this was placed, thoroughly prepared, six inches of the fines bine clay, hauled last winter from James Gray’s pt near Huntingtonville.
 On top of this was spread find gravel, smoothly laid, and above all, a layer of the finest beach sand.
 By the rarest luck a pit of this sand was found on the crest of the hill, near the tower site.

 With work on the roadway leading from the wading pool to the Pinnacle having begun and most of the pipe laid, it was hoped that the wading pool would soon be ready for use.
 Unfortunately, the first attempt to fill it wasn’t successful.
-It was soon realized that an auxiliary pumping station would be needed to force the water from the city main off State Street to up and over the slope.
+It was soon realized that an auxiliary pumping station would be needed to force the water from the city main off State Street up and over the slope.

 On July 10, 1902, the Watertown Daily Times would give a progress update–